Selangor F.C.: Rivalries

-Selangor has a historical derby with Perak and Singapore FA known as the Malayan El Clasico while matches with Kuala Lumpur are known as the Klang Valley Derby.
-More recently, Selangor developed a rivalry with Johor Darul Ta'zim due to the latter's recent run of success in the 2010s as well as with PKNS before Selangor took over the former to become its feeder team Selangor II to play in the second tier Malaysia Premier League.
+Selangor has a historical derby with Perak and earlier Singapore FA known as the Malayan El Clasico, while matches with Kuala Lumpur are known as the Klang Valley Derby.
+More recently, Selangor developed a rivalry with Johor Darul Ta'zim due to the latter's run of success in the 2010s, as well as with PKNS before Selangor took over the former.